Developer Preview

 A Builder is the primary identity in Arca — it represents your organization.
 Sign up with an email, password, and organization name.

-curl -X POST http://localhost:8080/api/v1/auth/signup \ -H "Content-Type: application/json" \ -d '{ "email": "you@company.com", "password": "your-secure-password", "orgName": "Acme Trading" }'The response includes a JWT token and your builder profile.
+curl -X POST http://localhost:3052/api/v1/auth/signup \ -H "Content-Type: application/json" \ -d '{ "email": "you@company.com", "password": "your-secure-password", "orgName": "Acme Trading" }'The response includes a JWT token and your builder profile.
 Save the token — you'll use it for all subsequent requests.

 2. Create a Realm

 Realms are isolated environments for your data.
 Start with a demo realm for testing.
+This step is required before using API keys with the SDK — without a realm, SDK calls will fail with Realm not found.

-curl -X POST http://localhost:8080/api/v1/realms \ -H "Authorization: Bearer YOUR_JWT_TOKEN" \ -H "Content-Type: application/json" \ -d '{ "name": "Development", "type": "demo", "description": "My development environment" }'3.
+curl -X POST http://localhost:3052/api/v1/realms \ -H "Authorization: Bearer YOUR_JWT_TOKEN" \ -H "Content-Type: application/json" \ -d '{ "name": "Development", "type": "demo", "description": "My development environment" }'3.
 Generate an API Key

 API Keys are team-scoped and work across all of your realms.
 They are used for programmatic access (SDKs, backend services, CI).
 The raw key is shown only once.

-curl -X POST http://localhost:8080/api/v1/api-keys \ -H "Authorization: Bearer YOUR_JWT_TOKEN" \ -H "Content-Type: application/json" \ -d '{ "name": "Backend Service" }'The rawKey field is returned only on creation.
+curl -X POST http://localhost:3052/api/v1/api-keys \ -H "Authorization: Bearer YOUR_JWT_TOKEN" \ -H "Content-Type: application/json" \ -d '{ "name": "Backend Service" }'The rawKey field is returned only on creation.
 Store it securely — Arca stores only a SHA-256 hash internally and cannot recover the original key.

 Quick Start: TypeScript SDK